Meet Prof. Matthew Sheridan (Critical Media Theory and Computers)

 On my bucket list: The North Face Endurance Challenge.

-My favourite historical character(s): Copernicus, Galileo, Newton, Einstein, Leonardo da Vinci, Thomas Edison, Nikola Tesla, and Elon Musk.
+My favourite historical character(s): Copernicus, Galileo, Newton, Einstein, Leonardo da Vinci, Thomas Edison, Nikola Tesla.

 My favourite food/meal and drink: Meals made from the farmer’s stand.